 The heart of the issue is that many of the main online platforms are based in other countries, particularly the USA.
 As things stand, they are under no obligation to share information about their users’ income with HMRC.
 This means many people are likely to underreport their income from these sites.

 This is going to change from 1 January 2024.
 In a nutshell, the taxman intends to implement a set of rules developed by OECD.
 Published in a document called ‘Model Reporting Rules for Digital Platforms’, these rules provide a framework that requires online platforms to share data about sellers with tax authorities in different countries – including HMRC.

 Selling online and taxes – who will be affected?

-The government’s consultation is focused on “digital platforms that facilitate the provision of services, such as taxi and private hire services, food delivery services, freelance work and letting of accommodation, as well as those that facilitate the sale of goods and transport rental.”
-In other words, it could affect everyone from landlords to restaurants, freelancers to workers in the gig economy.
+The government’s consultation was focused on “digital platforms that facilitate the provision of services, such as taxi and private hire services, food delivery services, freelance work and letting of accommodation, as well as those that facilitate the sale of goods and transport rental.”
+In other words, it will affect everyone from landlords to restaurants, freelancers to workers in the gig economy.